MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/onboarding-checklist.md

 - `InsertAssistedSetup`
 - `InsertLearnLink`

 For example, let's say that you have the page **My ISV Solution Setup** where the user can configure your app.
 You want to invite the business manager to access this page from the checklist.
-In this example, you must insert a new record in the Guided Experience Item with the type "Manual Setup" and provide the metadata as data (title, descriptions etc.) as described below.
+In this example, you must insert a new record in the **Guided Experience Item** table with the type **Manual Setup** and provide the metadata as data (title, descriptions, and so on) as described below.

 After having created this record, it can now be referenced from and inserted into a checklist.